marigold-dev/training-nft-1/README.md

 - by default, the `quantity` for an nft is `1`, that is why every bottle is unique and we don't need to set a total supply on each nft.
 - if you want to know the `size of the nft collection`, look at `token_ids` size.
 This is used as a `cache` key index of the `token_metadata` big_map.
 By definition a big map in Tezos can be access through a key, but you need to know the key, there is no function to return the keyset.
 This is why we keep trace of all token_id in this set, so we can loop and read/update information on nfts

-> Note : on next training you will implement Sell/Buy entrypoints

 We have finished the smart contract implementation for this first training, let's prepare the deployment to ghostnet.

 Edit the storage file `nft.storageList.jsligo` as it. (:warning: you can change the `administrator` address to your own address or keep `alice`)